WELCOME TO THE ENGLISH DEPARTMENT

 WHAT MAKES US UNIQUE:

 - Mixed Ability Classes.
 We in the English department believe that students perform better in mixed ability groupings.
 Our excellent results in the State Examinations prove that this approach is successful.
-For example, in the 2014 Leaving Certificate, 93% of students achieved a C grade or higher in higher level English, while 26.5% achieved an A grade.

 - Teachers who are experienced examiners with State Examinations Commission and the International Baccalaureate.